Frequently Asked Questions about the D/FW Curling Club

 Q: What is your normal curling time?

 A: Each curling season typically runs from the fall through the early spring.
-For the 2012-13 season we will have two Fall leagues of two hours each.
-We curl on Thursday beginning at 6:15pm, and Sunday beginning at 3:00pm.
-The fall season will run from the first week of October until the week before Christmas.
-The winter season will follow at the same times, running from the first week of January until mid-March.
-The seasons will run for 10 weeks, with time off for major holidays and events during the year (eg. Thanksgiving, Super Bowl, Easter).
+In the both the fall and winter, we will have two leagues of two hours each.
+We curl on Wednesdays beginning at 7:45pm, and Sunday beginning at 5:00pm.
+The fall season runs from the end of September until a week before Christmas.
+The winter season will follow at the same times, running from January until April.
+The seasons will run for 11 weeks, with time off for major holidays and events during the year (eg. Thanksgiving, Super Bowl, Easter).
 Our full schedule can be accessed by clicking the "League Info" link

 Q: Do you offer instructional classes?